-There will be a big difference in where it can be purchased.
-Consumer film stocks can often still be obtained from big-box stores and pharmacies in limited amounts.
-Professional film usually needs to be ordered from an online retailer or camera store.
+There’s a disparity in business that sell film.
+Consumer film emulsions can oftentimes still be seen in pharmacies and big-box stores in small amounts.
+Professional level film needs to be ordered from a online or specialized camera store.

-A film’s sensitivity to light is displayed by the ISO.
+A film’s sensitivity to light is represented by the ISO.

-The bigger the ISO of the film, the less light is required to get a picture.
-Additionally, be prepared for larger sized film grain.
+The higher the ISO of the film, the less light is necessary to expose a picture.
+Also, be prepared for bigger film grain.

-It might be difficult to handhold the A-1 with ISO 100 or slower speed films (ISO 25, ISO 50, etc).
-The shutter speeds will probably take more time than what you can handhold without resulting in motion blur unless you are working in full sun.
+ISO 100 and slower films (ISO 25, ISO 50, etc) is often difficult to use handheld with the A-1.
+The will probably take more time are going to take longer than what you could handhold without producing motion blur unless you’re out in full sun.

-A fast lens, tripod, and/or flash are going to help you with longer shutter speeds.
-The extra equipment might not be needed if you choose a higher speed ISO 400 or ISO 800 film.
+To stop motion blur you are going to need to use a flash, fast lens, and/or tripod.
+The additional accessories may not be needed if you choose to use a higher speed ISO 400 or ISO 800 film.

-As a quick note, the ISO knob is marked as ASA on the Canon A-1.
-The move to labeling ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).
+As a quick note, the ISO selection knob is marked as ASA on the Canon A-1.
+The move to using ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).

-Latitude is the range of stops a film can be overexposed while still producing usable photographs.
-Professional film emulsions have a larger latitude paired with a somewhat higher cost.
+Latitude is the range of stops film can be overexposed while holding onto tolerable results.
+Professional films have a greater latitude paired with a slightly higher price.

-Reversal film has a smaller amount of latitude compared to negative film.
-That is a reason why it’s considered more difficult to work with.
+Transparency film has a smaller amount of latitude when compared to negative film.
+That is a reason why it’s viewed as harder to shoot.

-The difference between the brightest and darkest parts of a photograph is referred to as dynamic range.
-Parts of a picture that are not in this range will be rendered as totally white overexposed highlights or totally black underexposed shadows.
+The range between the brightest and darkest parts of a photo is known as dynamic range.
+Areas of a photo that don’t fit within this range will appear as white overexposed highlights or completely black underexposed shadows.

 - Digital cameras 14+ stops